Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Abstract

 \section{Abstract}

-Signal Temporal Logic (STL) robustness is a common objective for optimal robot control, but its dependence on history limits the robot's decision-making capabilities when used in Model Predictive Control (MPC) approaches.
-In this work, we introduce Signal Temporal Logic robustness-to-go (\rotogotext), a new quantitative semantics for the logic that isolates the contributions of suffix trajectories.
+Signal Temporal Logic robustness is a common objective for optimal robot control, but its dependence on history limits the robot's decision-making capabilities when used in model predictive control approaches.
+In this work, we introduce Signal Temporal Logic robustness-to-go, a new quantitative semantics for the logic that isolates the contributions of suffix trajectories.
 We prove its relationship to formula progression for Metric Temporal Logic, and show that the robustness-to-go depends only on the suffix trajectory and progressed formula.
-We implement robustness-to-go as the objective in an MPC algorithm\lb{this only makes sense in an MPC setting anyways right?}\ri{not necessarily, for example one can use it to ignore portions of a trajectory in post-hoc analysis for debugging purposes} and use formula progression to efficiently evaluate it online.
-We test the algorithm in simulation and compare it to MPC using traditional STL robustness.
-Our experiments show that using robustness-to-go results in a higher success rate.
+We implement robustness-to-go as the objective in a model predictive control algorithm\lb{this only makes sense in an model predictive control setting anyways right?}\ri{not necessarily, for example one can use it to ignore portions of a trajectory in post-hoc analysis for debugging purposes} and use formula progression to efficiently evaluate it online.
+We test the algorithm in simulation and compare it to model predictive control using other robustness measures.
+Our experiments show that using robustness-to-go improves performance compared to using traditional robustness.